 A Brief History and Purpose

-For more than 135 years, the New York State Bar Association has shaped the development of the law, educated and informed the profession and the public, and responded to the demands of a changing society.
-Today, with a membership of more than 77,000 lawyers, representing every town, city and county in the state, the New York State Bar Association is the oldest and largest voluntary state bar organization in the nation.
+Since 1877, the New York State Bar Association has shaped the development of the law, educated and informed the profession and the public, and responded to the demands of a changing society.
+Today, the New York State Bar Association is the largest voluntary state bar organization in the nation.
+The Association’s tens of thousands of members, representing every town, city and county in the state, as well as thousands of lawyers around the nation and throughout the world.

 U.S. Presidents Grover Cleveland and Chester A. Arthur were two prominent members of the State Bar Association.
 In addition, U.S. Supreme Court Chief Justice Charles Evans Hughes served as a president of the State Bar.
 These and other notable Americans have contributed much to the State Bar's history.
 Its membership has included ranking members of the nation's judicial and legislative bodies who have formulated and endorsed policies which have achieved national and international significance.

 The Association's objectives, originally stated in its constitution, are the same today.
 They are: to cultivate the science of jurisprudence, promote reform in the law, facilitate the administration of justice, and elevate the standards of integrity, honor, professional skill and courtesy in the legal profession.
 As a link between the state and the individual lawyer, as a force for constructive change, and as a chief exponent of the rights and liberties of the public, the New York State Bar Association stands proud and capable, ready to serve.
 Through the years the Association has:

 - Sought legislation to simplify and update court procedures.

 - Established machinery for maintaining the integrity of The profession.

 - Advocated providing enhanced, voluntary pro bono legal services to the poor.

 - Been in the vanguard of efforts to elevate the standards of practice.